demorfi/synox-web/README.md

 # Synox
 -------
-Unofficial synology plugins repository.
+Proxy plugins for your Synology Station

 Required
 ========
-* DSM 5.1
+* DSM >= 6.0

 Includes
 ========